dmccreary/ekg-book/docs/intro/lifecycle.md

 # Enterprise Knowledge Graph Life cycles

-* How EKGs work in practice
+* Planning
 * Pilot projects
 * Going into production
 * Finding customers
 * Charge backs
 * The value of insight

+## Planning

+* Begin with the end in mind
+* Scale first, features second
+* Security Planning

 ## The First Customer